freenas/freenas-docs/userguide/virtualmachines.rst

    Raw File Disk Device

-:guilabel:`Browse` to select the image file.
-If a specific sector size is required, enter the number of bytes in :guilabel:`Disk sector size`.
-The default value of *0* uses an autotuner to find and set the best sector size for the file.
+Click |ui-browse| to select the image file.
+If a specific sector size is required, open the :guilabel:`Disk sector size` drop-down menu and pick between *512* and *4096* bytes.
+The *Default* value uses an autotuner to find and set the best sector size for the file.

 Setting the disk :guilabel:`Mode` to *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers